Nationals vs. Reds Player Props Betting Odds

 - Runs Prop: Over/Under 0.5 (Over Odds: -115)

-- C.J.
-Abrams has collected 92 hits with 19 doubles, four triples, 10 home runs and 18 walks.
-He has driven in 43 runs with 25 stolen bases.
+- Joey Meneses has 116 hits with 24 doubles, a triple, nine home runs and 26 walks.
+He has driven in 60 runs.

 |Opponent